ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 ## Short Term

 ### Simple usage of demo-page in examples  (beginner, ~4h)
-To show how a UI-Component looks loke in the page context (esp. for Components from the MainControls) a simple "framework" to use a Demo-Page in the examples would be helpful.
+To show how a UI-Component looks like in the page context (esp. for Components from the MainControls) a simple "framework" to use a Demo-Page in the examples would be helpful.